Megan Eskey [meganesque]

 What is your blog address?
 What subjects do you deal with?

 http://dad-memorial.blogspot.com.
-It is slow to load because I have used so much multimedia, but worth the wait.
 I blog about Open Government and legislative reform in general.
 I have focused primarily on the newly formed Congressional Anti-Bullying Caucus (CABC) recently as I feel that this is perhaps the most significant Caucus in Congress today.

 My post exposes weaknesses in the current system that protects victims of bullying in the schools, workplace and elder communities.
 The mission statement of the Caucus is very broad and could include other aspects such as domestic violence and child abuse, subjects I know less about.
 I will post new information on my log here at Whohub as it becomes available.

 The mass appeal of mobile devices and social media is a double-edged sword.
 On the one hand, public events and public offices are "opening up" and becoming more interactive and engaging.
 On the other hand, people are becoming more robotic, less emotional and connected in an interpersonal/face-to-face way.
 Bullying is on the rise partially because cyberbullying makes it easy and impersonal.

 In the United States, government departments and agencies are top heavy because of a broken system that protects renegade managers at any cost.
 There are many bullies in government today, including the human resources and legal representatives.
 In many cases, the harassed employees are specialists who are hard to replace, whereas the managers and their reps are not.
 Identifying bullying supervisors, managers, and HR/legal reps is an important step towards streamlining and cutting costs as budgets are reduced across the board.

 Bullying is an international issue, with profound and far-reaching costs to human and civil rights; mental and physical health; and safety and productivity in the workplace, schools, and elder communities.